callsup78/coolidor/README.md

 ### Install:
-* I utilzied a Standard Raspberry Pi image (Bookworm) for this.
+Note: * I utilzied a Standard Raspberry Pi image (Bookworm) and the pi-imager software for this as my starting point.

 sudo apt-get update
 sudo apt-get upgrade